The uniform general signed rank test and its design sensitivity: Introduction

-In this paper we examine a different adaptive test for paired data, in which we may adaptively choose from a large, highly dependent family of test statistics.
+We examine a different test for paired data that chooses adaptively from a large, highly dependent family of test statistics.
 We control for multiple testing using a uniform concentration bound for the stochastic process formed by this family of test statistics.
-This permits adaptively choosing among as many test statistics as we have observations, while achieving non-asymptotic, distribution-free error control.
-Our theoretical results characterize how this test achieves excellent design sensitivity, which can be infinite against light-tailed alternatives---that is, no matter the strength of confounding, the test will reject with probability approaching one asymptotically.
+This permits choosing among as many test statistics as we have observations, while achieving nonasymptotic, distribution-free error control.
+Our theoretical results characterize how this test achieves excellent design sensitivity, which can be infinite against normal alternative distributions, such that no matter the strength of confounding, the test will reject the null hypothesis of no effect with probability approaching one asymptotically.
 We are not aware of previous discussion of such behavior.

-The structure of this paper is as follows.
-After summarizing Rosenbaum's sensitivity analysis model in \cref{sec:background}, we describe our test in \cref{sec:intro_test}, proving that it achieves the promised Type I error control in \cref{th:uniform_bound}.
-We then characterize its design sensitivity with \cref{th:unif_ds,th:limiting_ds} of \cref{sec:uniform_design_sensitivity}. \Cref{sec:simulations} gives simulation results for a variety of fixed-sample and uniform tests under several light- and heavy-tailed alternatives.
-We outline the handling of tied data in \cref{sec:ties}, while in \cref{sec:data} we illustrate the performance of our tests on an observational dataset examining the link between fish consumption and mercury concentration in the blood. \Cref{sec:conclusion} concludes and offers some promising avenues for future work.